sympy/sympy/doc/src/modules/physics/unitsystems/philosophy.rst

     \end{pmatrix}.

-The change of basis to :math:`d'_i` follows the usual rule of change of basis for linear space, the matrix being given by the coefficient :math:`P_{ij}`, which are simplfy the coefficient of the new vectors in term of the old basis:
+The change of basis to :math:`d'_i` follows the usual rule of change of basis for linear space, the matrix being given by the coefficients :math:`P_{ij}`, which are simply the coefficients of the new vectors in term of the old basis:

 .. math::